nginx-architects/njs-examples/module09.rst

 Generating JWT token [http/authorization/gen_hs_jwt]
 ====================================================

+This example will construct a JSON Web Token (JWT) from scratch including generating the digital signature.

 **Step 1:** Use the following commands to start your NGINX container with this lab's files: *Notice the JWT_GEN_KEY environment variable*

 .. code-block:: shell